rsuite/rsuite/docs/pages/components/toaster/en-US/index.md

 ### useToaster

-useToaster is a React Hook for creating and managing Toasts.
+`useToaster` is a React Hook for creating and managing toasts.

 ```ts
 import { useToaster } from 'rsuite';